josephnwachukwu/PHP-Restful-Membership-System/README.md

 # PHP-Restful-Membership-System

-A Restful Services System for membership using PHP and MySQL
+A Restful Services System for membership using PHP and MySQL. it utilizes Rest.inc.php written by Arun Kumar Sekar

 ##Prerequisites